 Except as otherwise specified herein, this Anti-Harassment/Discrimination policy applies to faculty and staff employed by Middlebury, students, as well as to others who participate in Middlebury’s Schools Abroad programs and activities.

-Complaints of harassment, discrimination and related retaliation should be made to the director of the Schools Abroad program and/or the Human Relations Officer.
+Complaints of harassment, discrimination and related retaliation should be made to the director of the School Abroad and/or the Human Relations Officer.
 Procedures for filing and resolving complaints of unlawful discrimination and harassment, including sexual harassment and related retaliation in such programs are set forth in Section B of the policy; however, where applicable law or the host university where the program takes place mandate different procedures or policies, those procedures or policies will apply.

 NOTE: In certain circumstances involving alleged policy violations (e.g., involved individuals are enrolled in or employed by a foreign university or a non-Middlebury program) the host university’s disciplinary procedures or the local court system may supersede Middlebury’s procedures.
-In these situations, the Schools Abroad director, and/or other Middlebury official(s) will work closely with the local staff or faculty at the host university (or local law enforcement, if applicable) to ensure that the matter is appropriately addressed.
+In these situations, the School Abroad director, and/or other Middlebury official(s) will work closely with the local staff or faculty at the host university (or local law enforcement, if applicable) to ensure that the matter is appropriately addressed.
 Middlebury will, nonetheless, take steps within the scope of its authority designed to prevent the recurrence of harassment, discrimination and related retaliation, and remedy the effects of such

 Because Middlebury is committed to cultivating a safe, healthy and inclusive community where all individuals treat each other with respect, we ask all students to complete an on-line training course called “Think About It” as part of the pre-departure process.